yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 ---
 ### Bring on the $$$

-Now that the cluster has been cleaned up of any unwanted deployments or pods.
-The attacker moves on to deploying a daemonset.
+Now that the cluster has been cleaned up of any unwanted deployments or pods the attacker moves on to deploying a daemonset.
 At `2022-10-23 12:38:21.132` there is a `create` request to create a daemonset in the kube-system namespace.

 ![money.png](images/money.png "money")